 Bea's of Bloomsbury

-4. Enjoy St. George's Day festivities
+6. Enjoy the festivities of St. George's Day

 On April 23rd England celebrates the feast in honor of its patron saint, St. George.
 A figure with more legend than history but of great importance for the English.
 According to the myth, St. George was a knight whose fame was achieved by freeing a princess from a dragon.
 Legend or myth, but the truth is that St. George existed and somehow inspired the English to such an extent that they made him their patron saint.